 WHERE TO START THE TRIP?

-For this trip, we chose to take a road trip along the southern coast in South Africa where you will experience mountains and the coastline.
+On a trip to South Africa, we chose to take a road trip along the southern coast in South Africa where you will experience mountains and the coastline.
 It is a top destination for travelers and the perfect drive to discover what the country has to offer.

-Although the Garden Routecovers a relatively short stretch of the South African Coast, it will give you the opportunity to experience several cities and attractions along the southern coast of the country.
+Although the Garden Route covers a relatively short stretch of the South African Coast, it will give you the opportunity to experience several cities and attractions along the southern coast of the country.
 You will encounter some breathtaking landscapes, forests, beaches, game reserves, lagoons and a huge variety of greenery.
 You will also get a chance to enjoy the different cultures as well with many activities and adventures.

 PLANNING FOR THE TRIP